El Al has recorded quarter after quarter of record profits as most foreign airlines stay away from Israel.

 Why are airlines willing to fly to Lebanon?

-Erm, which airlines are flying to Lebanon?!?
+Erm, which foreign carriers are flying to Lebanon?!?

 All I can add is I had similar experience with arkia reservation system.
 Their website is only Hebrew and very difficult to navigate.
 When trying to book on other websites, it seems their algorithm plays with the system and doesn’t allow the booking.
 Each time I attempted to complete the booking it said change of time and kept on bouncing back-and-forth.